 In March, the cryptocurrency world had to face the fact that Google had become one of the major platforms that decided to ban cryptocurrency-related ads because of potential harm to users.

 Google crypto ad ban in March 2018

 On the Internet, an announcement about the Google crypto ad ban appeared for the first time in March 2018.
 This announcement stated that Google was going to forbid all cryptocurrency ads, including crypto wallets, ICOs, and cryptocurrency trade offers within all of its platforms.
 The announcement was followed by a similar announcement published by Facebook.
-The interdiction even included companies issuing legitimate cryptocurrencies.
+The interdiction even included companies issuing legitimate coin launch platforms.
 This meant that they were forbidden to place ads on their websites and on third-party websites using Google products.

 Among other global companies that have banned digital currencies, Applicature has identified Twitter, Facebook, and Snapchat.
 All of these used the same reason to ban cryptocurrency adds.

 Later, in June 2018, Facebook left this list.
 They allowed posting only of pre-approved adds.
 In addition, they forbid ads that contained information about ICOs and binary options.

 Let’s consider the ads currently forbidden by Google in detail.

 - Ads that contain information about binary options or similar financial products.

 - Ads that contain comprehensive or aggregated information about different coin launch platforms that issue coins or tokens.
 This includes investment advice and offers to buy cryptocurrency as well as ads for websites that contain broker reviews.